tonyfast/tonyfast/README.md

 # ℹ️ about tonyfast

-tonyfast is a freelance developer, designer, and scientist with significant experience in open source and science software. they are a [distinguished project jupyter contributor][distinguished] advocating for equity in computational literacy and digital accessibility in open science technologies.
+tonyfast is a designer, developer, and scientist with expertise in open source scientific software and accessibility. they are a [distinguished project jupyter contributor][distinguished] advocating for equity in computational literacy and digital accessibility in open science technologies.

 * [📓 notebooks][Notebooks]
 * [💀 deathbeds][deathbeds]
 * [💻 github][Github]
 * [💼 linkedin][Linkedin]
+* [📹 youtube][youtube]

 ## 🛠️ current projects

+* [nbconvert-a11y] accessible reference implementations for jupyter computational notebooks.
+* writing experiments with literate programs and computational essays on [my blog][notebooks].
+* a custom [accessible documentation system](https://tonyfast.github.io/tonyfast/draft/tonyfast/tonyfast/tonyfast/xxiv/2024-06-20-stream.html) based on dataframes
+* [`pidgy`][pidgy], [`midgy`][midgy], and [`importnb`][importnb] literate computing tools.

+## recent projects

+* [notebooks for all] collaboration with [Space Telescope Science Institute] improving the accessibility of static notebooks through collaboration with designers and compensated disabled testers
 * [materialsgenomefoundation] strategic planning lead for an open materials science economy
-* [nbconvert-a11y] né [notebooks for all] collaboration with [Space Telescope Science Institute] improving the accessibility of static notebooks through collaboration with designers and compensated disabled testers.
 * <span alt="i have to defer this work until i am properly resourced">~~[project jupyter accessibility working group], [jupyter triage], and [jupyter community calls]~~</span>
-* writing experiments with literate programs and computational essays on [my blog][notebooks].
-* [`pidgy`][pidgy], [`midgy`][midgy], and [`importnb`][importnb] literate computing tools.

 <details markdown>